This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

 - Before serving, use a knife to cut around the individual rolls for easy serving.

-The roast beef hawaiian roll sliders may be assembled up to 24 hours ahead of time and stored in the refrigerator covered tightly in plastic wrap.
+The roast beef Hawaiian roll sliders may be assembled up to 24 hours ahead of time and stored in the refrigerator, covered tightly in plastic wrap.

-When you are ready to bake them, remove the plastic wrap and replace with foil.
+When you are ready to bake them, remove the plastic wrap and replace it with foil.
 Baking times will be a bit longer since the sandwiches will be colder from storing them in the refrigerator.

 These delicious roast beef sliders will keep in an airtight container in the refrigerator for 3-5 days and can easily be reheated in the microwave or in the oven.